matrHS/GreenhouseSimulator2024/protocol.md

 incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

+For sensor data the data should be buffered and sent in "bulks" to the server.
+If the temperature rises too fast the server should be notified immediately.
+Sensor nodes periodically sends buffered sensor data every 30 seconds to reduce congestion on the network.
+There should also be aggregate data like avg, etc. included in the sent data.

 ## Connection and state

 TODO - is your communication protocol connection-oriented or connection-less?
 Is it stateful or stateless?

+Connection-oriented.
+It is a stateful communication due to the sensors holding its own data if the server disconnect away.

 ## Types, constants

 TODO - Do you have some specific value types you use in several messages?
 They you can describe them here.

+We plan to use an object we define

 ## Message format

 TODO - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.

+The start of the message should contain commands and statuses.
+Due to us using objects we can use a HashMap to easily identify the commands, status and data.
+This will be variable length.

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.

+If the command or state is incorrect, the server should be notified about the error.
+If the data is incorrectly formatted, it should be rejected and an error should be thrown.

 ## An example scenario